adodavis/boxing-judge/README.md

-# Score Boxing Matches With the Sweet Science Judge Application
+# Sweet Science Judge: Boxing Scorecard App

-This application provides a user interface for scoring boxing matches.
-It is also useful for record-keeping and searching for previous fights that have been scored.

-The app includes a feature for exporting scorecards.
-An import feature will be added in the future.
+Sweet Science Judge is a web-based applicatioiin for scoring boxing matches in real-time.
+It provides an intuitive user interface for entering round-by-round scores, tracking fight history, and importing/exporting scorecards for record-keeping and analyis

+# Features

+* Clean and reponsive UI for scoring each round

+* Saves scored fights for future reference

+* Scorecard export functionality

+* Search previous fights by fighter name

+This tool is designed for boxing enthusiasts, analysts, and aspiring judges who want to score and archive fights with ease.

+Score and record fights [here](https://adodavis.github.io/boxing-judge/)